 Pleased to welcome Duo Moment, the project of Kurdistan-Iraq experimental, free-improvisation duo Khabat Abas and Hardi Kurda.
 The event celebrates the launch of their recent record 'Broken Resonance', available now on Kurdish independent label Space 21.
 Preceding the duo will be solo sets by Khabat Abas and Hardi Kurda.

 Moment is a Kurdish experimental, free improvisation Duo by Khabat Abas and Hardi Kurda.
 The duo focuses on a moment where sounds emerge through interacting, reflecting, reacting and interrupting each other.
 Hardi and Khabat want to share their experience of sound making with audience, to experience a world of sounds and noises from East to West.

-Composer, sound artist, improviser, researcher, and curator Hardi Kurda, he is a PhD candidate at Goldsmiths, University of London.
-Hardi’s compositions involve suggestive and unusual sounds.
-The artist uses, among others, the radio to explore spectrum frequency as sound material.
-Besides composing classical acoustic and electronic music, Hardi Kurda develops pieces in which music interacts with different art forms in new art spaces to create new listening experiences using found scores, a new listening medium he develops.
+Hardi Kurda is Composer, sound artist, improviser, researcher, and curator.
+Hardi’s works and performances involve suggestive, unusual sounds, unexpected moments, and noises that reflect his listening experiences to radio noises during his illegal journey to Europe.
+Therefore, the artist uses, among others, the radio to explore spectrum frequency as sound material and interact with the audience.
+Besides composing classical acoustic and electronic music, Hardi develops pieces in which music interacts with different art forms in new art spaces to create new listening experiences using found scores, a new listening medium he develops.

 He performed at the Sonorities festival Belfast, the Borderline festival Athens, the Crater project Santa Cruz de La Palma, the Soundings Conference ADK Berlin, IKLECTIK Art Lab (2022), Café OTO London (2021), Nomos Museum Gdansk (2021), Irtijal festival Beirut (2019).